danschw/spore-phage-sigma/README.md

 # spore-phage-sigma
-phylogenetic analysis of sporulation-like sigma facore in phages
+phylogenetic analysis of sporulation-like sigma factors in phages